 International Links

-International Policy 2022
+International School Policy

 Rosa Street School works hard to introduce our children to the wider world around them, including places in other countries.
 Being involved in projects such as Connecting Classrooms has enabled links with other schools and from these links children have gained a better understanding of the context of each school including cultural norms, school setting, children’s interests and how people in other countries live.
 Children at Rosa Street are encouraged to become global citizens and take part in regular activities to champion children’s rights around the world.